Cleaning Business Insurance Made Simple: Tailored Coverage Solutions and Expert Guidance

 These are some of the insurance policies we recommend for house cleaning services.

 General Liability Insurance: General liability insurance, also known as ‘slip and fall insurance’ or ‘commercial general liability’ is typically the first type of coverage we suggest for any business.
 General liability coverage can help protect your business if someone's personal property is damaged, if third-party bodily injury occurs, or if you’re sued for advertising injury.
+It also serves as proof of insurance to your clients.

 Commercial Property Insurance: Property insurance is another important coverage to consider.
-This type of policy will protect your building, furniture, and business equipment if there is property damage from fire, storms, theft, or vandalism.
+This type of policy will protect your commercial building, furniture, and business equipment if there is property damage from fire, storms, theft, or vandalism.

 Business Owners Policy: A business owners policy (BOP) bundles general liability insurance, commercial property insurance, and often includes business interruption insurance.
 Packaging the policies together often means a reduced rate for small businesses.